panmt/MBRL_with_Isolated_Imaginations/README.md

   1. Setup DMC with video background

-    The dependencies can be installed with the following commands:
+    Download 'envs' from [Google Drive](https://drive.google.com/drive/folders/1vAHRBx7zlK-XHowSOAv-gBPWlubvpnCo?usp=sharing) and put it in the 'iso_rl'.
+The dependencies can then be installed with the following commands:

      ```
-     cd dmc_carla_iso
+     cd iso_rl

      cd ./envs/dm_control
      pip install -e .